Literature searching for your Modern Languages dissertation or project

 Accessing the Bodleian and other libraries in Oxford

 As a dissertation-level student, you will be able to access the Bodleian Library of Oxford University for reference.
-Membership includes access to the Taylor Institution Library which will allow you to borrow.You can obtain an application form for the Bodleian Library from the Headington Library Enquiry Desk.
-Take this form to your supervisor first and then bring it to the Library for your Subject Librarian.
+Membership includes access to the Taylor Institution Library which will allow you to borrow.You can obtain an application form for the Bodleian Library from the Headington Library Help Zone on Level 1.
+Take this form to your supervisor first and then bring it to the Library for your Academic Liaison Librarian.

 French students may also wish to consult the Maison Francaise Library in Oxford.
 This Library is open to all and allows you to borrow.
 They have a video club which allows you to borrow from their collection of videos and DVDs.
 Membership to borrow books is free, but there is a charge (annual or termly) for a subscription to the video club.